 Why task-batching works

-Batching works because it minimises set-up time, minimises task-switching costs and allows you to properly get into the ‘flow’ of an activity.
+Batching works because it minimizes set-up time, minimizes task-switching costs and allows you to properly get into the ‘flow’ of an activity.

 For every activity there is always a certain amount of ‘set-up’ time – the time it takes you to get yourself in a state where you are ‘ready’ to start work.

 This could be turning on your computer, logging in, getting the right tabs or files open, grabbing a pen and notebook, setting up your photography equipment or simply getting your head around the task.

 The fewer times you ‘start’ an activity, the less time you will spend on these ‘set-up’ tasks and the more time you will save.

 I mentioned earlier that studies have shown it takes 23 minutes ON AVERAGE to get back into an activity after a distraction.